 Customers who are satisfied with your products may not have the urge to write a review.
 It takes time and effort to write one which is always in short support.
 Secondly, writing a product review is not going to bring any gain to them.
 Perhaps, this is one reason why customers are indifferent to writing product reviews although they are serious about reading them before making a purchase.

 But, you can break that indifferent attitude and sway customers into writing reviews.
-Just give them something, some kind of a motivation to put in the extra effort to write an online praise.
+Just give them something, some kind of motivation to put in the extra effort to write online praise.
 And that’s where rewards for reviews come in.

 like promo codes, special discounts, coupons, limited period upgrades, etc. can incentivize customers into the habit of writing descriptive product reviews.
 You can give your own WooCommerce store promo codes or coupons to retain those customers.
 But, ensure that you are not providing any monetary consideration as it can lead to trade malpractices.